AndrewPrifer/react-three-editable/README.md

 `uniqueName: string`: a unique name used to identify the object in the editor.

+`visible: boolean | 'editor' = true`: controls whether the object is rendered.
+Same as the normal `visible` prop, but extended with an `'editor'` option that makes the object visible only in the editor.

 ### `configure(options)`

 Lets you configure the editor.